 As a managed service provider, you want to be able to provide your clients with a great user experience and the best way to achieve that is through a risk-free environment.
 In this week’s video, we’ll show you how to defuse 4 types of MSP issues and prevent 50% of the reactionary work associated with your daily workflow.

-Third, servers with unsupported operating system.
-I think I don't want to go into the details on how easy to fix it.
-And how important is that to make sure that you are not taking risk and your clients are in a safe environment as well.
+Without going into the details on how easy this is to fix, the important thing here is that you’ll want to make sure that you’re not taking risks and that your clients have a safe environment.

-The last one, might be shocking that servers and workstations shouldn't be without antivirus.
-And most of the compliance standards requires you to have those devices under antivirus.
-Most of the time, it's not really a monetary issue that nobody wants to pay for these extra couple of dollars, it's usually just operating procedures.
-Make sure we have a good way to understand where those are.
+Most compliance standards require you to have servers and workstations under antivirus.
+And most of the time, it’s not a monetary issue where nobody wants to pay extra for this but rather it usually comes down to operating procedures.
+This is why you have to make sure that you have a good way to understand what those are.

-So, think about the following that if you just fix those as a policy with all of your clients, you might create a lot of extra value, perceived value for your clients, users better experience, and for your team a much better environment when they are able to work on proactive items and not always like go to the firefighting mode.
-So, thank you very much and see you next week.
+So, if you think about the following and you just fix these four ticking time bombs as a policy with all of your clients, you might create a lot of extra perceived value for your clients and a better user experience.
+For your team, you can create a much better environment where they are able to work on proactive items and not always be in a firefighting mode.